-Gnocchi is a form of Italian pasta with its origins in the Middle East and introduced to Italy during the Roman times.
-Usually made with potato, there is a lot of scope for variations.
+Gnocchi is a form of Italian pasta with its origins in the Middle East and introduced to Italy during Roman times.
+You can buy ready-to-cook gnocchi, but here we describe how to make potato gnocchi at home.

 Italian food guru Gennaro Contaldo has created a very entertaining video about how he makes this delicious type of pasta.
 If you don’t have one already, take his advice and buy a potato ricer.
 They really are necessary to get the lightest fluffiest gnocchi.